-These writings are true and my own account of my missionary journey to three (3) countries on the Continent of Africa…Kenya, Uganda, and Tanzania in 2022.
+These writings are true and my own account of my missionary journeys to three (3) African countries…Kenya, Uganda, and Tanzania in 2022.

 Christian ministers from America and Europe (especially if they are white) are being targeted through social media and deceived by fake Christian leaders in Africa.
 Millions of dollars are being given to fake missions projects and it needs to stop!
 These fake Christian leaders are well-versed in Bible scripture and Christian lingo, they know exactly what to say to emotionally and spiritually manipulate ministers and missionaries.
 These spiritual victims have no idea entire mission projects are being fabricated and staged.
 Entire leadership teams in churches are actors and they put on a great performance.

 Websites are created that contain fraudulent information, and children from villages are gathered for photos to represent orphanages that do not exist.
 These photos are then used to emotionally manipulate people into giving donations.
 Most ministers and missionaries when they do a ministry trip to Africa, do not spend enough time with the people to see the truth, they fly in, preach, pour out money then leave.
 The fake leaders (actors) are then on a search for their next victims.

 I can send out photos of myself preaching and ministering in churches, I can send photos of cute African children or photos of those that are malnourished from hunger.
 I can write about poverty and devastation, but everyone knows about that.
 What people don’t know about…is what is expected of foreign ministers/missionaries “white people” and how they are being treated.